The greatest All American Guitar band of all times

 I have never had such fun with academic footnotes.

 The taxi driver took off like crazy, sliding through the snow.
-At every traffic light the same recipe: full throttle, tires spinning through the snow.
-On the highway took over a lorry on the right-hand side, while typing an SMS.
-Then he slid a cd in the stereo, and Aerosmith blasted through the car: Love In An Elevator, Smoking in the Back of the Yard (not sure if that is the song title), and other heavy rock music with explicit lyrics.
+The same recipe is used at every traffic light: full throttle, tires spinning through the snow.
+On the highway took over a lorry on the right-hand side while typing an SMS.
+Then he slid a CD in the stereo, and Aerosmith blasted through the car: Love In An Elevator, Smoking in the Back of the Yard (not sure if that is the song title), and other heavy rock music with explicit lyrics.

-Yet, Finnish people are incredibly nice and helpful people.
-It’s terrible to return to our little overcrowded country with its less well-mannered people.
+Yet Finnish people are incredibly nice and helpful.
+Returning to our little overcrowded country with its less well-mannered people is terrible.

-And of course: it is raining.
-While I just got so used to the freshness of dry frost and snow.
+And, of course, it is raining.
+I just got so used to the freshness of dry frost and snow.